Survival myths that could get you hurt

 black bear

 This one is partially true but only with one type of bear as a last resort.
 There are two main types of bears people encounter, the Grizzly bear which is a huge and powerful creature, and the smaller and more timid black bear.
 Whenever you see a bear you should always try to make yourself look big and shout a lot if you think it’s going to approach, but if it doesn’t work and it gets to you then what?
-With a Grizzly bear you should fight it only if you have a weapon and actually have a shot at winning, but if you’re unarmed then playing dead is your only option.
+With a Grizzly bear you should fight it only if you have a weapon and actually have a chance at winning, but if you’re unarmed then playing dead is your only option if it decides to attack you.
 The problem with this is that Grizzly bears can easily weigh more than a quarter ton, and they often check if things are dead by standing on them with huge clawed paws.

 All bugs are edible